ppattanaik/VSD_SquadronMini_Internship/Smart_Dustbin_Project/README.md

 #### Fault Injection Circuit
 ![Circuit design Daring Gogo - Tinkercad and 1 more page - Personal - Microsoft​ Edge 5_10_2024 3_51_13 AM](https://github.com/ppattanaik/VSD_SquadronMini_Internship/assets/63561037/afc51a51-8e06-4688-8a71-d4200a5335ad)

+#### Description
+Here, the PWM pins of arduino along with a potentiometre are used to create a variable voltage suppy for inducing faults into different peripheral components of the Smart Dustbin.
+The potentiometre is connected to a analog pin of the arduino which behaves as input and the output is translated as a change in voltage through the PWM pin of the Arduino.

 #### Table for Pin connection

 | Potentiometre | Arduino UNO |